atlefren/geocomp/readme.md

 GeoComp
 =======

 Fortran 95 program to perform some geoid computations.
-Written as part of a Fortran course at NTNU in 2007 in cooperation with Håvard Su$
+Written as part of a Fortran course at NTNU in 2007 in cooperation with Håvard Suleng

         GeoComp v.0.1